CavernCrawlers/CavernCrawlers.github.io/TierZeroSpells.md

 - *Light:* Inscribe a small, glowing mark on a non-living object or surface for 1 hour.
 - *Plant:* Spice up a **Tiny** amount of non-living material for 1 hour.
 - *Water:* Instantly clean up a **Tiny** amount of non-living material.
-- Other effects (likely requiring different runes) may be possible with GM permission.
+- Other effects (likely requiring different sigils) may be possible with GM permission.

-Multiple effects (up to 3) may be manifested at the same time if the caster has the needed runes.
+Multiple effects (up to 3) may be manifested at the same time if the caster has the needed sigils.
 Alternatively, the same effect may be manifested up to 3 times.

 *Upcasting*